-(10) Therefore, there is a need to ereate ⊠ provide for ⊠ a supplementary protection certificate granted, under the same conditions, by each of the Member States at the request of the holder of a national ⊠ patent ⊠ or European patent ➡, with or without unitary effect, ⇐ relating to a plant protection product for which marketing authorisation has been granted. is necessary; whereas a Regulation is therefore the most appropriate legal instrument. ➡ The certificate should provide its holder with an adequate additional period of effective protection subsequent to the expiry of the basic patent.
-An application for such a certificate should be filed with competent industrial property office ('competent national authority') of the Member State concerned. ⇐
+(7) Therefore, the provision of a supplementary protection certificate ☒ ('certificate') ☒ granted, under the same conditions, by each of the Member States at the request of the holder of a national ☒ patent ☒ or European patent ☒, with or without unitary effect, ☒ relating to a medicinal product for which marketing authorisation has been granted is necessary. ★ regulation is therefore the most appropriate legal instrument. ☒ The certificate should provide its holder with an adequate additional period of effective protection subsequent to the expiry of the basic patent.
+An application for such a certificate should be filed with the competent industrial property office ('competent national authority') of the Member State concerned. ☒